LordMoMA/Hexagonal-Architecture/README.md

 ## Performance and Scalability

+Let's look at the Uber's example to see how the Payments platform is implemented in practice.

+One of the key technical challenges that Uber faces in the implementation of payments platform is the scale of its operations.
+For illustration, here are some recent stats:

+65 countries, 600 cities,
+75 million Uber passengers,
+3.9 million Uber drivers,
+14 million Uber trips per day (well over 10 billion trips have been completed worldwide).
+In addition to the worldwide scale, the load is not uniform and may have unexpected spikes.

+While details are not publically available, the technical presentations provide some insights in mechanisms used by Uber for handling performance and scalability requirements, such as:

+Extensive parallelization of processing with the competing consumers pattern, by having multiple parallelly running (micro)service instances
+Independent scaling of processing components, to more flexibly manage needed capacity, and Using optimistic locking, to avoid the need for complex distributed locking mechanisms.

 # 🍕 Thoughts Collection on Recent Amazon Prime Video's Dump of its AWS Distributed Serverless Architecture and Move to “Monolith”

 I think it is important for a software engineer to constantly keep track of the software architecture, so I brought this topic up to discussion with